dreambucket13/AoC2021/AoC2021 retrospective.md

 - When stuck, draw the problem ex. as a graph
 - How to use the Java Random File Access class, only to learn just how slow file access is
 - This is a big one for me.
 My final solution in C was a recursive algorithm, something I had struggled with before.

+## Day 8, the crossed displays
+- I think I could have spent more time solving the problem and less time playing with typedefs and data structures.
+Try to use the data with minimal transformation